Why Does My AC Smell Bad?

 Imagine walking into your home and smelling a terrible odor.
-Your AC is running, and the smell is now circulating throughout your home.
-It might be stronger in one room compared to others.
-You look around your home, trying to find the source, realizing it is permeating everywhere.
-That’s when you realize it might be coming from your air conditioner.
+Your AC is running, and the smell is circulating throughout every room.
+You look around trying to find the source, but it’s coming from everywhere.
+That’s when you realize it might be your air conditioner.

 If your AC smells bad, there could be a handful of issues causing it, and it’s something you need to get taken care of as soon as possible.
-Whatever is causing the smell could make you or your family sick, wreak havoc on your AC system, and cost you a lot of money to fix if it’s not taken care of right away.
+Whatever is causing the smell could make you or your family sick, damage your AC system, and cost significantly more to fix the longer it goes unaddressed.

 Let’s look at what happens when your AC smells bad, what the different smells might mean, and how to get your AC smelling good (well, maybe just cool) again.